 For more information, check out our Chase Freedom Unlimited review.

 If you want to avoid bonus categories altogether, it’s easy to earn cash back with the Citi Double Cash® Card.
-This card offers 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, for a limited time, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/24.
-That’s not quite the 5% you could earn with the Amazon Prime Visa card, but you also aren’t limited to Amazon.com, Whole Foods Market, and Chase Travel.
+This card offers 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases; plus, a special travel offer, earn 5% total cash back on hotel, car rentals and attractions booked on the Citi Travel℠ portal through 12/31/25.
+That’s not quite the 5% you could earn with the Amazon Prime Visa card, but you also aren’t limited to Amazon.com, Amazon Fresh, Whole Foods Market, and Chase Travel purchases with an eligible Prime membership.
 In many situations, earning up to 2% on your purchases could make more sense.

 For more information, check out our Citi Double Cash Card review.